Bratislava: History

 The Kingdom of Hungary was defeated by the Ottoman Empire in the Battle of Mohács in 1526.
 The Ottomans besieged and damaged Pressburg, but failed to conquer it.
 Owing to Ottoman advances into Hungarian territory, the city was designated the new capital of Hungary in 1536, after becoming part of the Habsburg monarchy and marking the beginning of a new era.
-The city became a coronation town and the seat of kings, archbishops (1543), the nobility and all major organisations and offices.
+The city became a coronation town and the seat of kings, archbishops (1543), the nobility, and all major organisations and offices.
 Between 1536 and 1830, eleven Hungarian kings and queens were crowned at St. Martin's Cathedral.

-The 17th century was marked by anti-Habsburg uprisings, fighting with the Ottomans, floods, plagues and other disasters, which diminished the population.
+The 17th century was marked by anti-Habsburg uprisings, fighting with the Ottomans, floods, plagues, and other disasters, which diminished the population.
+Great epidemics were spreading in Bratislava in 1541–1542, 1552–1553, 1660–1665, and 1678–1681.
+A terrible outbreak of 1678–1681 left approximately 11,000 casualties among Bratislava's residents (the city population was in that time around 30,000 people).
+The last plague outbreak of Bratislava was between the years 1712–1713.

-Pressburg flourished during the 18th-century reign of Queen Maria Theresa, becoming the largest and most important town in Hungary.
+Pressburg flourished during the 18th-century reign of Queen Maria Theresa, becoming the largest and most important town in the Kingdom of Hungary.
 The population tripled; many new palaces, monasteries, mansions, and streets were built, and the city was the centre of social and cultural life of the region.
 Wolfgang Amadeus Mozart gave a concert in 1762 in the Pálffy Palace.
 Joseph Haydn performed in 1784 in the Grassalkovich Palace.
-Ludwig van Beethoven was a guest in 1796 in the Keglević Palace.
+Ludwig van Beethoven was a guest in 1796 in the Keglevich Palace.

 The city started to lose its importance under the reign of Maria Theresa's son Joseph II, especially after the crown jewels were taken to Vienna in 1783 in an attempt to strengthen the relations between Austria and Hungary.
 Many central offices subsequently moved to Buda, followed by a large segment of the nobility.
 The first newspapers in Hungarian and Slovak were published here: Magyar hírmondó in 1780, and Presspurske Nowiny in 1783.
 In the course of the 18th century, the city became a centre for the Slovak national movement.